AntonBazhal/alpha-lambda/README.md

 [![Dependencies Status][dependencies-image]][dependencies-url]
 [![DevDependencies Status][devdependencies-image]][devdependencies-url]

 Tiny wrapper that ensures that [AWS Lambda][aws-lambda-url] function's callback is always called.
 In other words, from your handler you can return value, promise, throw exception, and this library will wrap your code into a promise while calling appropriate lambda-required callback.
-If you’d like, you can call callback by yourself, `lambda-handler-as-promised` will still behave in the same way.
+Your handler is composed of middleware, similar to Express or Koa.

 ## Installation